nblockchain/conventions/WorkflowGuidelines.md

 one or many paragraphs (each ending with a dot, as it's text in prose).
-In particular, the example above would be for a commit message that fixes the issue #45. **Area** usually refers to the project name, but without the need to include the `GWallet` prefix (for example changing the `GWallet.Backend` project would mean you only use `Backend` as area).
+In particular, the example above would be for a commit message that fixes the issue #45. **Area** usually refers to the project name, but without the need to include the name of the project (e.g. in geewallet, all project names start with the `GWallet.` prefix, then there's no need to specify it; so use `Backend` as area instead of `GWallet.Backend`).
 The **Sub-area** may refer to a folder or module inside the area, but it's not a strict mapping.

 Do not use long lines (manually crop them with EOLs because git doesn't do this automatically).